 - Distribution courses, offered by particular academic departments in Hofstra College of Liberal Arts and Sciences, are those that have met special standards set by the faculty.
 Distribution courses are required for most majors and are designed to afford the student some familiarity with the subject matter and intellectual methods used in the various liberal arts and sciences.
 In addition, distribution requirements expose students to a broad range of cultural traditions, and encourage students to partake in interdisciplinary studies that draw on the general resources of the liberal arts and sciences.
 The categories of distribution courses include: Humanities – Creative Participation (CP), Literature (LT), and Appreciation & Analysis (AA); Natural Sciences, Mathematics, Computer Science – Natural Sciences (NS), Mathematics (MA), and Computer Science (CS); Social Sciences – Behavioral Social Sciences (BH) and History, Philosophy, Religion (HP); and courses in Cross Cultural (CC) and Interdisciplinary Studies (IS).

-- Division of Student Affairs (DSA)
+- Division of Student Enrollment, Engagement, and Success

 - Dutch Treats

 - Dutch Treats is the convenience store at Hofstra USA.
 It is open from 11am to midnight, seven days a week, and features fresh food concepts with made-to-order pizzas, sandwiches, and salad bowls.

 - An elective is a course a student chooses to take because of interest in it, to satisfy intellectual curiosity, or to complement degree requirements.
 An elective course may be outside of a student’s field or discipline or may have a direct relationship to the student’s degree program.
 Limits are placed on the number of elective credits students can earn that count toward a degree.
 Students must consult with a faculty advisor when planning a program of study.